 So when you’re executing a solid content marketing strategy and you’re meeting your KPIs, how can you bolster your content’s impact even more?
 How can you access new markets and readers while driving traffic to your own site?

-It’s simple: content syndication.
+It’s simple: B2B content syndication.

-Simply defined, content syndication is republishing the same piece of content on multiple websites.
+In its most simple form, content syndication is republishing the same piece of content on multiple websites.
 From articles and infographics to tutorials and gifs, third-party online publications syndicate content because it allows them to provide new value for their readers.